Republic of Afghanistan (1973–1978)

 The Republic of Afghanistan (د افغانستان جمهوریت, Dǝ Afġānistān Jumhūriyat; جمهوری افغانستان, Jumhūrī-yi Afğānistān) was the first republic in Afghanistan.
-It is often called the Daoud Republic, as it was established in July 1973 after General Sardar Mohammad Daoud Khan deposed his cousin, King Mohammad Zahir Shah, in a coup d'état.
-General Daoud was known for his autocracy and attempts to modernize the country with help from both the Soviet Union and the United States, among others.
+It is often called the Daoud Republic, as it was established in July 1973 by General Sardar Mohammad Daoud Khan of the Barakzai dynasty (alongside senior Barakzai princes) who deposed his cousin, King Mohammad Zahir Shah, in a coup d'état.
+The occasion for the coup was the 1964 Constitution of Afghanistan which took power from most members of the royal family in favour of centralization under Zahir Shah and his offspring under the tenet of democracy.
+Daoud Khan was known for his autocracy and attempts to modernize the country with help from both the Soviet Union and the United States, among others.

 In 1978, a military coup known as the Saur Revolution took place, instigated by the communist People's Democratic Party of Afghanistan, in which Daoud and his family were killed.
 The "Daoud Republic" was subsequently succeeded by the Soviet-backed Democratic Republic of Afghanistan.

 History

 Formation

-In July 1973, while King Mohammad Zahir Shah, the reigning Afghan monarch at the time, was in Italy undergoing eye surgery as well as therapy for lumbago, his cousin and brother-in-law, General Sardar Mohammad Daoud Khan, the former Prime Minister, staged a coup d'état in Kabul.
+In July 1973, while King Mohammad Zahir Shah, the reigning Afghan monarch at the time, was in Italy undergoing eye surgery as well as therapy for lumbago, his cousin and brother-in-law, General Sardar Mohammad Daoud Khan, the former prime minister, staged a coup d'état in Kabul.
 This coup overthrew the Kingdom of Afghanistan and established the Republic of Afghanistan in its place, which was a single-party state.
-General Daoud had been forced to resign as Prime Minister by King Zahir a decade earlier.
+General Daoud had been forced to resign as prime minister by King Zahir a decade earlier.
 The King abdicated the following month rather than risk an all-out civil war.

 Single party rule

 After seizing power, Daoud Khan, who had himself proclaimed as the first President of Afghanistan, established his own political party, the National Revolutionary Party.
 This party became the sole focus of political activity in the country.
+In 1974, the new flag of Afghanistan was introduced, as well its emblem, with a flag raising ceremony being held outside of the Arg Presidential Palace.
 In January 1977, a loya jirga was convened following the Constitutional Assembly election, and approved a new constitution establishing a presidential one-party state, with political opposition being suppressed, sometimes violently.

-Also in 1973, Mohammad Hashim Maiwandwal, a former Prime Minister, was accused of plotting a coup, though it is unclear if the plan was actually targeting the new republican government or the abolished monarchy.
+Also in 1973, Mohammad Hashim Maiwandwal, a former prime minister, was accused of plotting a coup, though it is unclear if the plan was actually targeting the new republican government or the abolished monarchy.
 Maiwandwal was arrested and allegedly committed suicide in jail before his trial, but widespread belief says he was tortured to death.